JyotismoyKalita/Learning-DS-C/Readme.md

   - **display_inorder** : displays the tree in **inorder** sequence.
 This prints the values in ascending order.
   - **free_all** : frees all the dynamically allocated nodes in the BST in post order traversal.
 - **Red Black:**
   Implemented Red Black Tree similar to that of _Binary Search Tree_.
 The fundamental difference being, now, instead of height, every node stores a color which is implemented by _typedef enum {...} Color_ (_DOUBLE\_BLACK, BLACK, RED_).
 Insertion and Deletion follow the BST and Red Black Tree rules.
-Implemented Red Black Tree funcrtions:
+Implemented Red Black Tree functions:
   - **create** : allocates memory for _NODE_ and returns its address.
   - **is_red** : helper function to know if a node is red.
   - **flip_color** : helper function to flip the color of a node from red to black and vice versa.